nusmanov/demo-bank-service/readme.md

 If you need to start a full running server, we recommend that you use random ports.
 If you use @SpringBootTest(webEnvironment=WebEnvironment.RANDOM_PORT), an available port is picked at random each time your test runs.

-The @LocalServerPort annotation can be used to inject the actual port used into your test.
-For convenience, tests that need to make REST calls to the started server can additionally @Autowire a WebTestClient, which resolves relative links to the running server and comes with a dedicated API for verifying responses, as shown in the following example:
 ### Testing with a mock environment
 `By default, @SpringBootTest does not start the server.
 If you have web endpoints that you want to test against this mock environment,